 When we say that you need to attend events; we don’t only mean attending job fairs and CV writing workshops.
-There are countless events that are happening around you; that may be related to the field or industry that you’re pursuing you can start by attending these.
+Countless events are happening around you; that may be related to the field or industry that you’re pursuing you can start by attending these.
 Are you an automotive enthusiast? look for a car show or exhibition, are you looking for a teaching position? you can attend school or university fairs….etc.

 Attending events of all kinds is a form of active professional networking: workshops, conferences, or even webinars; is an effective way to network.
 Networking can be done everywhere and at any time, so don’t limit yourself or shy out.
 You need to start connecting with people from outside your circle; and the more people you know, the more likely you are to connect with someone who might know of a job or a good person for you to meet

-Meetup is a great app that you can use to meet new people and network.
+Meetup is a great app that you can use to meet new people and build a strong professional network.
 You can either join a community or build one where people who share the same interests meet and network.
 You can join a couple of meetups that you might find interesting and who knows who you may run into?

 Go the extra mile

-Is your profile on career networking sites is up-to-date and professional?
+Is your profile on sites is up-to-date and professional?
 Are you regularly attending networking events?

 You can take your networking game up a notch, how?
 Consider registering your domain name e.g. yourname.com and either directing it to your LinkedIn profile.

-Or taking it one step further and building yourself a personal website, using GoDaddy’s Websites + Marketing tool you can link your website to your Facebook, Twitter, Instagram, Pinterest, LinkedIn and YouTube.
-You’ll be able to cover multiple platforms which will give you the opportunity to reach more people and more connections.
-You can show-off your work, portfolio or resume on your website.
+Or taking it one step further and building yourself a personal website, using GoDaddy’s Websites + Marketing tool you can link your website to your Facebook, Twitter, Instagram, Pinterest, LinkedIn, and YouTube.
+You’ll be able to cover multiple platforms which will allow you to reach more people and more connections.
+You can show off your work, portfolio, or resume on your website.